“all models are wrong, but some are useful.” ~george box, statistician

 Solidarity efforts - involve standing with, listening to, responding supportively to the self-determinations of those most directly impacted.

-Construction efforts - involve the building of intra-communal economic infrastructure that is not dependent on the goodwill of others.
+Construction efforts - involve the building of intra-communal economic infrastructure and political power that is not dependent on the goodwill of others.

 |11 - Builders of beloved community learn the importance of moving recovery from the plane of the personal, interpersonal and communal to the plane of the structural, institutional and systemic.